 The residents tax on interest is imposed on individuals in respect of the payment of interest on certain "general bonds" or deposits or certain other payments made to them.
 This tax is levied at the rate of 5 per cent. on the basis of the amount of such payments and is paid by way of withholding by the financial institutions located in Tokyo making such payments.
 The residents tax on interest for corporations was repealed on 1st January, 2016.
-The residents tax on dividends is imposed on individuals in respect of the payment of dividends on listed shares, profit distributions from publicly offered investment trusts, interest on certain "specified bonds" or certain other payments and is paid by way of withholding by the payers or payment handling agents located in Tokyo making such payments.
+The residents tax on dividends is imposed on individuals in respect of the payment of dividends on listed shares, profit distributions from publicly offered investment trusts, interest on certain "specified bonds" or certain other payments made to them.
+This tax is levied at the rate of 5 per cent. on the basis of the amount of such payments and is paid by way of withholding by the payers or payment handling agents located in Tokyo making such payments.
 The residents tax on capital gains is imposed on individuals in respect of the final capital gains in a given year arising from sale of listed shares or certain "specified bonds" that are held in "specified accounts" having withholding services functions.
-This tax is levied at the rate of 5 per cent. on the basis of the are held in "specified accounts" having withholding services functions.
-This tax is levied at the rate of 5 per cent. on the basis of the are held in "specified accounts" having withholding services functions.
+This tax is levied at the rate of 5 per cent. on the basis of the amount of such capital gains and is paid by way of withholding by the securities houses located in Tokyo maintaining such accounts.